 Most Visited National Parks in the US

-So, the average number of annual recreational visits for the 10 year period between 2008 and 2017 for each of the Top 10 most popular national parks in the USA is the following:
+So, the average number of annual recreational visits for the 10-year period between 2011 and 2020 for each of the top 10 most popular national parks in the USA is the following:

-The second least visited national park was Acadia with more than 2.6 million visitors on average.
-It welcomed 3 509 271 visitors in 2017, 6% more than the number of people who had visited it a year before.
-The increase in the annual visitations for the 2011-2020 period (excluding the number for 2020) is almost 45% as the park attracted almost 1.5 million more visitors in 2017 in comparison to 2008.
+The second least visited national park among the top 10 was Acadia with approximately 2.89 million visitors on average.
+It welcomed 2 669 034 visitors in 2020, 22.35% less than the number of people who had visited it a year before.
+The increase in the annual visitations for the 2011-2020 period (excluding the number for 2020) is almost 45% as the park attracted around 1.05 million more visitors in 2019 in comparison to 2011.

 Located on the North Atlantic Coast in the state of Maine, the park’s size is more than 46 000 acres (186 square km or 72 square miles) encompassing mountains, lakes, ponds, trails, fabulous vistas, and several campgrounds.
 There are many different animal species because of Acadia’s various habitats.
 However, the richness and diversity of habitats considerably decrease the chances of seeing large animals such as bears or moose since they require large areas.

 Most restaurants, accommodations, and shops are open between mid-May and mid-October (the period when you will need a park entrance pass) as the peak season is July-August when huge crowds of people gather from all over the country.
 September and October are probably the best time of the year to visit Acadia: fewer people, fewer bugs, less fog, and an explosion of color.
 In autumn, the leaves create lovely color combinations that make the park’s forests look even more beautiful (the peak usually comes in mid-October).

-Grand Teton National Park was the eighth most visited national park in the United States between 2008 and 2017 with an average number of 2 824 532 visitors a year.
-The increase in the annual recreational visits for the 2008-2017 period exceeds 33% as it attracted more than 3.31 million visitors in 2020 in spite of the unusual situation.
+Grand Teton National Park was the eighth most visited national park in the United States between 2011 and 2020 with an average number of 3 069 628 visitors a year.
+The increase in the annual recreational visits for the 2011-2020 period exceeds 27% as it attracted more than 3.29 million visitors in 2020 in spite of the unusual situation.